lesliefinlayson/School_District_Analysis/README.md

 ## Project Overview and Purpose

 Analysis of standardized tests data can provide insights to academic performance trends and patterns that can be used to make decisions.
-A previous analysis looked at the relationships of school type, school size and school funding to academic success, which can be measured in a variety of ways, incuding
+A previous analysis looked at the relationships of school type, school size and school funding to academic success, which can be measured in a variety of ways, incuding:

 •	Average math scores